 NGR: No grade.
 This is what appears in your academic history when an instructor doesn't enter a course grade for you.
 Unless a grade is submitted or an Incomplete form is submitted to the Registrar by the end of the first week of the following quarter, the NGR automatically converts to a W.

 NSP: Neighborhood Schools Program; employs undergraduate and graduate students to work in the classrooms of elementary and high schools in neighboring communities.

-O-Aide: Orientation Aide; person who makes sure your Orientation Week rocks.
+O-Team: Orientation Leaders, Student Directors, and Peer Mentors who makes sure your Orientation Week rocks.